 Our curriculum provides a range of traditional academic subjects as well as opportunities for creativity.
 30% of our curriculum is dedicated to English and mathematics and most pupils learn two languages in Years 7 and 8 before specialising in Year 9.
 For those pupils who require support in English and Mathematics we provide intervention from specialist teaching staff.

-Fortnightly lesson allocation is in the table below.
+Fortnightly lesson allocation is in the table below and you can view the Long Term Plan for each subject by clicking on the number in the table.
 Each lesson is 70 minutes long.

 |Subject||Year 7||Year 8||Year 9|